Resolve requires a lot of GPU VRAM for temporal effects (all versions)

 – a compound clip.

-Resolve crashes with "Video field processing" option enabled (Resolve 16 and later)
+Resolve crashes with "Video field processing" option enabled (Resolve 16 up to 16.1.1)

 DaVinci Resolve 16 have a bug that causes a crash when a plug-in of certain class (plug-ins doing temporal processing, Neat Video is one of those) is used and the "Video field processing" option is enabled in project settings.